PatrickPana/PatrickPana/README.md

 - 👋 Hi, I’m @PatrickPana
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning basic coding
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me phone
+- 📫 How to reach me email
-- ⚡ Fun fact: bimbo
+- ⚡ Fun fact: I want to make a video game sometime in my life

 <!---
 PatrickPana/PatrickPana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.